Tech Titans Through the Enneagram: A Series on the Personality Types Shaping the Future

 The Pattern Nobody’s Talking About

-Here’s what emerges when you map all 17 leaders:
+Here’s what emerges when you map the expanded set:

-Type 5s run everything.
-Six of the seventeen leaders are 5s.
+Type 5s run the cognitive layer.
+Musk, Zuckerberg, Nadella, Gates, Page, Brin, Dorsey, SBF, and Amodei all treat the world as a system to decode.
 The most withdrawn, cerebral type on the Enneagram dominates an industry that shapes how billions of humans connect, shop, and communicate.
-The people building the future are the people most detached from the present.
+The people building the future are often the people most detached from the present.

 Type 8s disrupt everything.
 The three biggest industry disruptions (retail, entertainment, transportation) were all led by 8s.
 When you need to break something, you need a type that doesn’t flinch.